pyueh-osi/Countries/docfx_project/articles/europe/united_kingdom.md

 ## London

 London is the capital of the UK and is one of world's most important cities.
+Queen Elizabeth II lives in Buckingham Palace.

 ## Liverpool